Metatarsus adductus is a foot deformity. The bones in the front half of the foot bend or turn in toward the side of the big toe.

 Newborns with metatarsus adductus may also have a problem called developmental dysplasia of the hip (DDH).
 This allows the thigh bone slips out of the hip socket.

 The front of the foot is bent or angled in toward the middle of the foot.
 The back of the foot and the ankles are normal.
-About half of children with metatarsus adductus have these changes in both feet.
+About one half of children with metatarsus adductus have these changes in both feet.

 (Club foot is a different problem.
 The foot is pointed down and the ankle is turned in.)